rwaming/next_karaoke_remote/README.md

 #### #41 - Show list after users search videos

 - in progress
+- How to Make

+  - Decide layout

+    1. Button and Input elements

+        1. Pop-up: Only button + Show pop-up to type
+        1. On the top of controller

+           - Button and type box
+           - Only button + Show input box when focused

+    2. List

+        1. Layout

+           - Pop-up
+           - Appear from back of controller
+           - Appear below the input element
+           - To prepare the space for list

+        1. List Style

+           - YouTube thumbnail
+           - Text
+           - or Able to select one of both

+        1. Way to Slide
+           - Horizonal
+           - Vertical

+    - I may need to use **Figma** to select this properly.

 #### #49 - Styling with Tailwind, @media and React Transition Group

+- in wait

 #### #50 - Store and show the videos a user sang

+- in wait

 <br>